dmpstats/Workflow-Product-Retriever/README.md

 > **Important**
 >
-> In order to use the App’s functionality, the user must first create
+> In order to use the App's functionality, the user must first create
 > stable API links to the Workflow instance containing the desired
 > Product(s).
 Instructions for generating API access credentials for
 > your Workflows are available in the [MoveApps API Links